 The Retention licence covers sufficient area to accommodate all the required infrastructure, waste dumps and tailings storage once mining commences.
-The 2022 - 2023 rental fee has been paid and no expenditure is required on the project by MCC.

 Retention Licence (WA)

 A Retention Licence (R) is a holding title for a mineral resource that has been identified but is not able to be further explored or mined.
 A Retention Licence may be granted in respect of the whole or any part of land within the boundaries of a primary tenement.
 An application fee and rental are payable.